 Abstract

 Malaysia is a South East Asian country with a mixed population and rich racial diversity.
 Islam is the state religion and about 60% of the population is Muslim, but the rights of other religious and ethnic groups are protected by law.
 The Malaysian state of Kelantan has been ruled by an Islamic party, the Parti Islam se Malaysia, since 1999.
 This party, which believes that Malaysia should be ruled by Sharia law, recently proposed the implementation of Hudud laws in Kelantan.
 However, the federal government has ruled out its implementation.
-The suggestion stirred a controversy among the physician community in Malaysia.
+The suggestion stirred up a controversy among the physician community in Malaysia.
 The Malaysian Medical Association rejected a proposal by the deputy chief minister of the state to utilise the services of qualified surgeons to carry out punitive limb amputations.
 Several Islamic states such as Sudan, Saudi Arabia, and Iran practice Islamic penal justice, including amputations.
 The question therefore arises: how should a modern medical practitioner approach this ethical question?
 This study will mainly focus on Malaysia, but it will draw upon practices in other Islamic countries as well.

 Introduction

 Malaysia is a South East Asian country with a mixed population and rich racial diversity.
 Islam is the state religion, and about 60% of Malaysia’s population is Muslim, although the rights of other religious and ethnic groups are protected by law.
 It is sometimes held up as a poster boy of a moderate Islamic nation and deserves this reputation as it has, largely, protected its minorities.
 While the majority of the population is composed of Malays (who are Muslims), 40% of the population comprises Chinese and Indian communities.
 The Chinese community is economically dominant while the Indian community is comparatively much poorer.
-The are mostly Buddhists, Hindus, or followers of Confucius.
+The people are mostly Buddhists, Hindus, or followers of Confucius.
 Malaysia is proud of its status as a modern Muslim country, where, while the dominance of Islam is non-negotiable, it has made great strides in inclusivity on the road to development.

 The Malaysian state of Kelantan has been ruled by an Islamic party, the Parti Islam se Malaysia (PAS), since 1999.
 This party, which believes that Malaysia should be ruled by Sharia law, recently proposed the implementation of Hudud laws in the state.
 The present constitutional arrangements do not allow such implementation in a single state, and the federal government has ruled it out.
 However, the suggestion stirred up a controversy among the physician community in Malaysia.
 The Malaysian Medical Association rejected a proposal by the deputy chief minister of the state to utilise the services of qualified surgeons to carry out punitive limb amputations.
 On the other hand, I-Medik, a Muslim medical group, blamed the Malaysian Medical Association for being hasty in its reaction and not understanding the Islamic penal code.
 (1)